 Church Initiative also collects potentially personally identifying information like internet protocol (IP) addresses.
 This information is not used to identify its visitors and is not disclosed other than as described below.

-Certain visitors to Church Initiative’s websites choose to interact with Church Initiative in ways that require Church Initiative to gather personally identifying information.
+Certain visitors to Church Initiative’s websites and social media pages choose to interact with Church Initiative in ways that require Church Initiative to gather personally identifying information.
 The amount and type of information that Church Initiative gathers depends on the nature of the interaction.
 For example, we ask visitors who sign up for the daily emails to provide their first name, email address, and zip/postal code.